Portable Rock Art / Figure Stones in

 Ursel Benekendorff in her garden in Geesthacht near Hamburg, with two Groß Pampau artifacts - similar form, different sizes.

 Early on, Mrs. Benekendorff was inspired and encouraged by Prof. Emeritus Walther Matthes of the University of Hamburg.
 In the late 1980s she was assisted by several notable avocational researchers from Holland, incl.
-Jan Evert Musch, and Ben Dupen.
-In 1989 American anthropologist Dr. James Harrod visited the site to view the artifacts and to investigate the stratigraphy to the extent that this was possible.
+Jan Evert Musch and Ben Dupen.
+In 1989 American anthropologist Dr. James B. Harrod (on the right in the photo below) visited the site to view the artifacts and to investigate the stratigraphy to the extent that this was possible.
 He presents photos and descriptions of some of the artifacts at originsnet.org.
-(Dr. Harrod has recently taken a very active and welcome interest in North American figure stones / portable rock art, particularly in the context of cultural/thematic continuity from eastern Asia.)
+(Dr. Harrod, along with his colleague Dr. Richard M. Gramly, has recently taken a very active and welcome interest in North American figure stones / portable rock art, particularly in the context of cultural/thematic continuity from northeastern Asia.)

 Ben Dupen, Ursel Benekendorff, James Harrod in Elst, Holland, 1989